lanl-ansi/PowerModelsDistribution.jl/README.md

 ## Core Problem Specifications

 - Power Flow (pf)
+  - ACP, ACR, IVR, LinDist3Flow, NFA, DCP
-- Optimal Power Flow (opf), for the Bus Injection Model (BIM) as well as the Branch Flow Model (BFM)
+- Optimal Power Flow (opf)
+  - ACP, ACR, IVR, LinDist3Flow, NFA, DCP
-- Continuous load shed, minimum load delta (mld), for the Branch Flow Model (LPLinUBFPowerModel), AC Polar (ACPPowerModel), and Network Flow Approximation (NFAPowerModel)
+- Continuous load shed, minimum load delta (mld)
+  - ACP, LinDist3Flow, NFA
+- Optimal Power Flow with on-load tap-changer (opf_oltc)
+  - ACP

+**Note: The documentation is somewhat lagging behind development and the parings of network features with problem specifications with formulations has not been enumerated.
+We are working to correct this for you.**

 ## Core Network Formulations

-- AC (polar and rectangular coordinates)
+- Nonlinear
+  - ACP
+  - ACR
+  - IVR
+- Relaxations
-- SDP BFM relaxation
+  - SDP BFM
   - SOC BFM and BIM relaxation (W-space)
-- Linear approximation (LinDist3Flow and simplified unbalanced DistFlow)
+- Linear Approximations
+  - LinDist3Flow
+  - NFA
+  - DCP

 ## Network Data Formats

-- Matlab ".m" files (extended for three-phase)
 - OpenDSS ".dss" files

-**Warning:** This package is under active development and may change drastically without warning.
+## Examples

+Examples of how to use PowerModelsDistribution can be found in the main documentation and in Jupyter Notebooks inside the `/examples` directory

 ## Development